neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 **Might be interesting:**
 - [Configuring your own remote chain RPC node for TX ICQ usage](/neutron/modules/interchain-queries/explanation#configuring-your-own-remote-chain-rpc-node-for-tx-icq-usage)

-## How to register an Interchain Query using neutron-sdk
+## How to register and handle a KV Interchain Query

-This section contains a step-by-step guide on how to register an Interchain Query using the [neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk) library and handle the query results in a smart contract.
+This section contains a brief guide on how to register a KV Interchain Query and handle the query results using [neutron-std](https://docs.rs/neutron-std/4.2.2-rc/neutron_std) and [neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk) libraries in a smart contract.

 #### 1. Find the appropriate helper function in Neutron SDK